hagaysam123/scalla-project/README.md

 The input is in csv files, there are csv files for train, and csv files for test.

-For starting the pogram to find exceptions, run MainTrain3.class .
+For starting the pogram to find anomalies, run MainTrain3.class .